-The Cyanobacteria and new bacteria have a common site.
-This site split water during the process of photosynthesis.
-The evolution of the oxygenic photosynthesis is based on cyanobacteria.
-Also, the similar structure of these bacteria shows that both are borne from the same bacteria.
 There are many research studies available about photosynthesis evolution.
-Many of them are not supported by actual data sources.
-This research is expected to provide more details about photosynthesis and the production of oxygen.
-The complete research of it may change traditional concepts of the evolution of photosynthesis.
-The structure of newly observed bacteria also suggests that it is present from ancient times.
-This also suggests oxygenic photosynthesis is also developed shortly after anoxygenic photosynthesis.
+Still, many of them do not have actual data source support.
+This latest research is expected to provide more details about photosynthesis and the production of oxygen.
+The entire study may change traditional concepts of the evolution of photosynthesis.
+The newly-observed structure of bacteria also suggests that it is present from old ages.
+Thus scientists surmise the development of oxygenic photosynthesis took place shortly after anoxygenic photosynthesis.

 The name of that bacteria that researchers from Imperial College of London have found is Heliobacterium modesticaldum.
 These bacteria, having the same ancestor as cyanobacteria had billion years ago, are very rare to find.
 Dr. Tanai Cardona, leading author of the study, notes they have started to see the process of photosynthesis closely.
 As per Tanai, the outcomes might assist in detailing the evolution of the system liable for oxygen generation and photosynthesis.

 Franklin did work as a medical representative before joining the health sector of Janmorgan Media.
 While his past as a writer has helped him write wonderful articles, what really matters is the insight he has in the world of health and medicine.
 He’s also our unofficial diet manager for the office, and you can find him reading some motivational books most of the time.